myArchivedProjects/gitlab-tools/README.md

 then do a:
 gitlab-clone-all-branches.rb

-and it will clone all the gitlab repositories locally
+and it will pull all the gitlab repositories locally